 Generally, Act 44 (as amended by Act 89) transportation revenues are generated by Pennsylvania Turnpike Commission (PTC) tolls and are used to support state public transit programs.
 Act 89's other state revenue increases support the expanded state highway and bridge programs.
-The provision of PTC tolls being used to support state public transit sunsets in 2022, thereby shifting \$400 million in yearly payments from the PTC to the motor vehicle sales tax.
-The sunset of this provision has the potential to jeopardize the stability of transit funding across the commonwealth; most notably the Port Authority of Allegheny County in the SPC region.
+The Act 44 PTC revenues used to support public transit in the Commonwealth were only so designated through FY2022.
+The revenue sources to replace that funding have not been identified in the current financial projections.